Trump, getting facts wrong, says he may free Blagojevich

 "I've got this thing and it's f------ golden," he is heard saying.
 "And I'm just not giving it up for f------ nothing."

-Prosecutors said the crime went beyond talk, with Blagojevich dispatching emissaries to press potential donors and to convey the message that they'd have to pay to play.
+Prosecutors said the crimes went beyond talk, with Blagojevich dispatching emissaries to press potential donors and to convey the message that they'd have to pay to play.

 His other convictions included trying to shake down a Chicago children's hospital.
 It's CEO, Patrick Magoon, testified that Blagojevich threatened to cancel an $8 million state pediatric-care reimbursement unless Magoon paid $25,000 into Blagojevich's campaign coffers.